renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_stalog <Text 1> [Text 2] ...
 ```

-Appends message to the status window logs.
+Appends a message to the status window logs.
 Each text argument has a color assigned – see the `log_colors` [Zstyle](#Zstyles), it controls the colors.

 ---